baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 Something seems to be off with this figure as the hottest spot is not really where we would expect it

-Optimization of the log likelihood can be done by, e.g., global/black box methods, see [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl).
+Optimization of the log likelihood can be done by, e.g., global/black box methods, see [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl), see examples in [Parameter Estimation](@ref).
 Standard tricks apply, such as performing the parameter search in log-space etc.